isobar-nz/web-console/readme.md

 the server for output (don't refresh the page while this is running though!).

 run `stream --help` in the console for help.

+Note: You don't need to install crontask, as webconsole has it's own process control based on Symfony.